Welcome to Victoria

 Melbourne is food-obsessed, marvellously multicultural and a showpiece for Australian culture.
 Beyond the city limits, Victoria offers rich history, stunning wilderness and culinary excellence.

 Food & Wine

 Melbourne loves its food.
 A passion for street food and experimental fine dining has been grafted onto a long-standing multicultural culinary scene that has few peers.
 Regional Victoria is in no way playing second fiddle to this – its epicurean credentials continue to skyrocket in small country towns such as Kyneton, Beechworth, Birregurra and Red Hill.
-It also comes with loads of respected wine regions, from the Yarra Valley to the King Valley, Mornington Peninsula to the Bellarine Peninsula and Rutherglen.
+It also has a swag of respected wine regions, from the Yarra Valley to the King Valley, Mornington Peninsula to the Bellarine Peninsula.
 There's also a catalogue of boutique breweries and coffee roasters to round it out.

 Victorians are spoiled for wilderness.
 Southwest, the Great Ocean Road snakes along one of the world's most spectacular coastlines, while the further east you go the wilder the coast gets, from wildlife-rich Wilsons Promontory to Gippsland's aptly named Wilderness Coast.
 Also east, the wild rivers and epic forests of Errinundra and Snowy River yield to the picturesque mountains of the High Country, where year-round activities make it an adventure destination of the highest order.
 Northwest, almost in the outback, desertlike national parks occupy vast swathes of the state.
 Opportunities to explore are endless, whether on two legs or skis, two wheels or four.